Ministry of Information and Social Development: History

 Earlier in the Republic of Kazakhstan in the field of interaction with religious associations, the authority was carried out by the Committee on Religious Affairs under the Ministry of Culture and Sports of Kazakhstan, in the field of interaction with non-governmental organizations — two relevant management of the Ministry of Culture and Sports — Management on cooperation with NGOs and the Office for the coordination of the work of state bodies in the field of cooperation with NGOs, which are members of the Committee on the Development of Languages and Public and Political Work.
 In the field of youth policy — the Department of Youth Policy Department of the Ministry of Education and Science, and earlier the Committee on Youth Affairs.

-In the field of interaction with religious associations, the authority was exercised by the Committee on Religious Affairs under the Ministry of Culture and Sports.
+The authority regarding interaction with religious associations was exercised by the Committee on Religious Affairs under the Ministry of Culture and Sports.

-On 25 February 2019, by decree of the President of Kazakhstan Nursultan Nazarbayev, the Ministry of Social Development of the Republic of Kazakhstan was reorganized into the Ministry of Information and Social Development with the transfer of functions and powers in the field of information from the Ministry of Information and Communications.
+On 25 February 2019, by a decree of the President of Kazakhstan Nursultan Nazarbayev, the Ministry of Social Development of the Republic of Kazakhstan was reorganized into the Ministry of Information and Social Development with the transfer of functions and powers in the field of information from the Ministry of Information and Communications.

 On April 29, 2019, the official presentation of the Unified Volunteer Information Platform "QazVolunteer.kz" in the central communications service.
-The project was developed by the Ministry of Information and Public Development of the Republic of Kazakhstan together with the "National Volunteer Network" with the support of the Grant "Civil Initiatives Support Center".
+The project was developed by the Ministry of Information and Public Development of Kazakhstan together with the "National Volunteer Network" with the support of the Grant "Civil Initiatives Support Center".